medavox/articles/Toki Pona Retool.md

 (For example, ali and unpa don't begin with consonants).
 The optional n is forbidden if the next syllable begins with m or n."

+These rules produce over 6000 potential dual-syllable words;
+so why does Toki Pona (a language with ~120 words) even HAVE 3-syllable words?

 new rules: should all vowels in a word harmonise? should we remove all consonant clusters? (nanpa, unpa, tenpo, monsi, linja)

 Discarded Ideas
 ---------------

-colour, -coloured (so you can describe a colour using comparisons to other things)
+* colour, -coloured (so you can describe a colour using comparisons to other things)
-    there is already the word 'kule' which can be used as above new word for get/take/receive 'mete' -- instead use passivity marker with give although this prevents us from using 'mete ike' as 'stealing'
+    - there is already the word 'kule' which can be used as above
+* new word for get/take/receive 'mete' -- instead use passivity marker with give
+    - although this prevents us from using 'mete ike' as 'stealing'
+* stone/ball/egg/round
+    - found: sike=     circle, wheel, sphere, ball, cycle, round, cyclical